Your dad didn’t show up.

 Father, thank you for your daughter.
 Thank you that she is valuable and worthy and beautiful to you.
 Thank you for coming so that she might be healed.
 Thank you for the miracles right in front of her.
 For that child’s smile.
 Or that friend.
 For the people who did choose to show up, and for the love that they have shown.
 Thank you that she is yours.

-and one copy of The Unburdened Heart: Finding the Freedom of Forgiveness.
+- The Unburdened Heart: Finding the Freedom of Forgiveness

 As a free gift, I’m sharing one chapter of each book with you.